JamesKyburz/dynamodb-logs/README.md

 Although we cannot implement a strict append only log, we can order log items by when they are written.

-We can also use [Atomic Counters](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters) to make sure each log item has a unique log sequence number.
+Using a [Universally Unique Lexicographically Sortable Identifier](https://github.com/ulid/spec) when can also preserve log items when read by key.

+To preserve order when reading by log, we will use [Atomic Counters](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters) - our Lambda trigger will increment these.

 - Logs are saved in DynamoDB.
 - Publish / Subscribe changes using [EventBridge](https://aws.amazon.com/eventbridge/).